-Pain during sex due to gynecologic conditionsPain during sex can sometimes come as a result of several gynecologic conditions which can worsen when left untreated.
+Pain during sex can sometimes come as a result of several gynecologic conditions which can worsen when left untreated.

 One common skin disorder that affects the vulva is contact dermatitis which is a reaction to an irritating substance like perfumed soaps, douches, or lubricants that causes itching, burning, or pain.

 A decrease in the levels of estrogen as a result of perimenopause and menopause can lead to vaginal dryness which can then lead to discomfort during sex.
 There are treatment options out there including hormonal therapy.
 Using a lubricant during sex can also help.

 Women who experience tears in the perineum or an episiotomy while giving birth may find that they have pain during sex that can last for several months after childbirth.
 Treatment options can include physical therapy, medications, or surgery.

-VulvodyniaVulvodynia is a pain disorder that affects the vulva.
+Vulvodynia is a pain disorder that affects the vulva.
 There are many treatment options available for this condition including some self-care methods, medication, or surgery in more severe cases.

 This is an inflammation of the vagina that can be caused by a yeast or bacterial infection with symptoms including discharge, itching, and burning.
 This is generally treated with medication.

 Vaginismus is the reflexive tightening of the muscles at the opening of the vagina that can make sexual intercourse very painful.
 This condition is treated with different forms of therapy.

 During your appointment, you may undergo some tests that may include a pelvic exam or ultrasound that will give your OBGYN some insight into the causes of some types of pain.
 You may also be asked questions about your sexual history and state of mind that can lend a hand in determining the reason for pain during sex.

-What you can do to help with pain during sexThere are some measures you can take yourself that can help to relieve pain during sex.
+There are some measures you can take yourself that can help to relieve pain during sex.